 “Best Archaeological Practices” handled by the IWG ENV]

 “Calendar Year” means a period of 12 months, ending with 31 December.

+[“Closure” means activities undertaken at a particular site once commercial production has ceased, and includes; Decommissioning, post-mining monitoring and reporting, and any rehabilitation and restoration or compensatory measures that may be agreed.]

 “Closure Plan” means the document referred to in annex VIII.

+[Alt “Closure Plan” means a document that contains an integrated environmental, social and economic base case for decommissioning, closure and postclosure activities and conditions against which future monitoring can be compared.
+It will be revised through the lifetime of the contract and must be considered as an integral.
+Part of operational planning.]

 “Commercial Production” shall be deemed to have begun where a Contractor engages in sustained large-scale recovery operations which yield a quantity of materials sufficient to indicate clearly that the principal purpose is large-scale production rather than production intended for information-gathering, analysis or the testing of equipment or plant.